datastax/release-notes/Luna_Streaming_2.10_Release_Notes.md

 </details>

 ## Luna Streaming Distribution 2.10 1.2
+**NOTE: IF YOU'RE USING THIS VERSION PLEASE UPGRADE TO A NEWER ONE.
+VERSION 2.10 1.2 CONTAINS STABILITY ISSUES ABOUT KEY_SHARED SUBSCRIPTIONS.**

-This is a maintenance release containing important security updates.
+This is a maintenance release containing important stability updates.

 ### Most notable commits